DragonSenses/Algorithms/LeetCode/72-edit-distance/problem.md

 - **Efficiency**: Reduces the time complexity by avoiding repeated calculations of the same sub-problems.
 - **Simplicity**: Maintains the simplicity and elegance of the recursive approach while optimizing performance.

+## **Algorithm**

+The top-down dynamic programming approach, also known as memoization, improves the efficiency of the recursive solution by caching the results of sub-problems.
+This prevents repeated calculations of the same sub-problems.

+By adding memoization to the recursive function, the top-down dynamic programming approach effectively reduces the number of redundant calculations, leading to a more efficient solution.

 ### Key Concepts

 1. **Caching Sub-Problems**: Store the results of sub-problems in a cache (2-dimensional array) to reuse them and avoid redundant computations.